jedisct1/libsodium-doc/password_hashing/README.md

 - `crypto_pwhash_scryptsalsa208sha256_OPSLIMIT_SENSITIVE`
 - `crypto_pwhash_scryptsalsa208sha256_MEMLIMIT_SENSITIVE`

+## Guidelines for choosing the scrypt parameters

+Start by determining how much memory can be used the scrypt function.
+What will be the highest number of threads/processes evaluating the function simultaneously (ideally, no more than 1 per CPU core)?
+How much physical memory is guaranteed to be available?

+`memlimit` should be a power of 2.
+Do not use anything less than 16 Mb, even for interactive use.

+Then, a reasonable starting point for `opslimit` is `memlimit / 32`.

+Measure how long the scrypt function needs in order to hash a password.
+If this it is way too long for your application, reduce `memlimit` and adjust `opslimit` using the above formula.

+If the function is so fast that you can afford it to be more computationally intensive without any usability issues, increase `opslimit`.

+For online use (e.g. login in on a website), a 1 second computation is likely to be the acceptable maximum.

+For interactive use (e.g. a desktop application), a 5 second pause after having entered a password is acceptable if the password doesn't need to be entered more than once per session.

+For non-interactive use and infrequent use (e.g. restoring an encrypted backup), an even slower computation can be an option.

+But the best defense against brute-force password cracking remains using strong passwords.
+Libraries such as [passwdqc](http://www.openwall.com/passwdqc/) can help enforce this.

 ## Notes

 Do not use constants (including `crypto_pwhash_scryptsalsa208sha256_OPSLIMIT_*` and `crypto_pwhash_scryptsalsa208sha256_MEMLIMIT_*`) in order to verify a password.
 Save the parameters along with the hash instead, and use these saved parameters for the verification.